Capco’s purpose for processing this information is to assess your suitability for a role at Capco.

 We do not collect more information than we need to fulfil our stated purposes and will not keep it longer than necessary.

-The information we ask for is used to assess your suitability for employment.
-You don’t have to provide what we ask but it may affect our assessment efforts if you don’t.
+With the exception of the equal opportunities information mentioned below, the information we ask for is used to assess your suitability for employment.
+You don’t have to provide all that we ask for but it may affect our assessment efforts if you don’t.

 We ask you for your personal details including name and contact details.
 We’ll also ask you about your eligibility to work in the country concerned, previous work experience, education, referees and for answers to questions relevant to the role.
 Our recruitment team and relevant business lead will have access to all this information.

-Our recruiters and business lead shortlist applications for interview.
+Our recruiters and business leads shortlist applications for interview.
 The business leads will not be provided with your equal opportunities information if you have provided it.

 If you are unsuccessful after assessment for the role, we may ask if you would like your details retained in Capco’s own talent pool.
 If you say yes, we may proactively contact you should any further suitable vacancies arise.